UnidentifiedX/ZBSchools-Macro/README.md

 to interact with the web browser to create a sophisticated bot capable of solving most questions with absolute precision.

+This project was forked to maintain the original project which had outdated dependencies.

 Some awesome features:
 * Lightweight
 * Runs in the background